Azure-Samples/container-apps-store-api-microservice/README.md

 dapr run --app-id go-service --app-port 8050 --dapr-http-port 3502 -- go run .
 ```

-`State reliability`: orders app is configured to bind the Dapr State Store APIs to a local instance of Redis that is preinstalled with Dapr.
+`State management`: orders app calls the Dapr State Store APIs which are bound to a Redis container that is preinstalled with Dapr.
 When the application is later deployed to Azure Container Apps, the component config yaml will be modified to point to an Azure CosmosDb instance.
 No code changes will be needed since the Dapr State Store API is completely portable.

 `Observability`: distributed tracing is enabled by default on (http://localhost:9411/).
 Browse to this URL to inspect any distributed trace or to inspect dependencies in real time.
 When the application is deployed to Azure we recommend modifying the component config YAML to enable [Open Telemetry and Application Insights](https://docs.dapr.io/operations/monitoring/tracing/open-telemetry-collector-appinsights/).